Beyond Objective-Based Improvement: Stationarity-Aware Expected Improvement for Bayesian Optimization: Additional Experiments

 In implementation, the objective-improvement and stationarity components can differ substantially in scale across problems and across BO iterations.
 During acquisition maximization, we apply an online rescaling of the objective-improvement and stationarity components using mean and standard deviation computed over the optimizer’s temporary candidate pool at each BO iteration to keep magnitudes comparable and improve numerical stability.
 The scaling does not eliminate the role of $\alpha$, but makes a consistent sweep over $\alpha \in [0,1]$ meaningful across tasks.
 We focus on this range since $\alpha=0$ recovers EI and larger values place progressively greater emphasis on the stationarity component within the normalized acquisition; we did not find additional benefit outside this range in our tuning sweeps.

-Figures~\ref{fig: synthetic_ablation}, \ref{fig: alpha_ablation} show EI-GN with different $\alpha$; when $\alpha = 0$, the lack of gradient information leads to over-exploitation and subpar performance, as expected of EI.
+Figure~\ref{fig: synthetic_ablation} show EI-GN with different $\alpha$; when $\alpha = 0$, the lack of gradient information leads to over-exploitation and subpar performance, as expected of EI.
 All other trajectories with positive $\alpha$ generally achieve similar performance, suggesting the weight of the hyperparameter is largely insignificant.
-However, EI-GN ($\alpha = 0.2$) for out of model (9$d$) comparisons in Figure~\ref{fig: out of model_ablation} underperforms compared to $\alpha \geq 0.4$.
-Out of all the GP sample-based benchmarks, this problem has the most challenging objective landscape and optimization conditions, indicating a greater weight on the gradient-term is necessary.